swutw/cpex_cv_forecasting/README.md

 (This won't work unless your manual steps work.)
  - Before you run them for the first time, you will need to make the files executable (on Mac/Linux: chmod +x run_forecast_scripts.sh)

-1. **./run_forecast_scripts.sh** will run all the steps in the manual section **BUT**
+1. **python ./run_forecast_scripts.py** will run all the steps in the manual section **BUT**

  - You will need to open it up and edit a few things (instructions at the top of the .sh file)
     - Decide on steps you need to run for true/false switches.
-Best to keep 1-5 true.
+    - Change true/false _switched_download.txt_ according to what you want to download

 -------------------------------------------
 # Steps for manually downloading the figures